 Oral presentations are optional and held only when requested by MBDA.
-This action may be initiated for the top two (2) ranked applications.
+This action may be initiated for the top two (2) ranked applications for each project and will be applied on a consistent basis for each project competition.
 Oral presentations will be used to establish a final evaluation and ranking.